Wimbledon 2025 odds, favourites & betting guide

 Wimbledon Men's Singles odds

-Novak Djokovic is odds of 6/1 to win Wimbledon for the eighth time as he seeks out a 25th major title.
+Novak Djokovic is odds of 11/2 to win Wimbledon for the 8th time as he seeks out a 25th major title.
 He made the semi-finals of Roland Garros before losing in straight sets to Sinner.

 Wimbledon Ladies' Singles odds

 Iga Swiatek is a clay-court specialist but is yet to make it past the quarter-finals here, and has been in poor form this year.
-She's priced at 7/1.
+The Polish 5-time major winner is priced at 6/1.

 Betting on Wimbledon